AmoebeLabs/material3-themes-manual/docs/helpers/palette-generators.md

 [colordesigner-io]: ../assets/screenshots/colordesigner-io-full.png
 [accessible-palette-com]: ../assets/screenshots/accessible-palette-com-screenshot.png

+#Color Palette generators
+Use these color palette generators to create colors that are compatible with your Home Assistant Material 3 theme that matches the lightness and WCAG contrast guidelines to make your card stand out!

-##:material-home-floor-3: Accessible Palette
+##:sak-sak-logo: Accessible Palette Color System Generator
-With this website, Accessible palette, you can create Material Design color systems with consistent lightness and contrast.
+With the Accessible palette website, you can create Material Design color systems with consistent lightness and contrast.
 Nice for your custom colors to create matching pairs!

 This is your go-to tool for creating lightness compatible colors to add to your Material 3 theme!